-We have selected the winners for our art contest for San Japan: 8-Bit (2015).
-Thank you very much to all of the entries this year.
-The 2015 theme was “Gaming”.
+Below are our 2016 Art Contest Entries.
+Thank you very much to all of the entries we received this year.
+The 2016 theme was “Robots and Androids”

 By Alicia Hargrove

 By Amanda Lanford

 By Violet Davis

 By James Perry II